Sell USDINR; Target Of: 74.60 - 74.50 : ICICI Direct

 Currency futures on NSE

-The US$INR pair is struggling marginally below its sizeable Call base of 75.
-Looking at the Call OI addition, we feel a move towards 74.5 is due • The dollar-rupee July contract on the NSE was at Rs 74.75 in the last session.
-The open interest remained flat for the July series.
+The US$INR is seeing contracting volatility while the trading range has been narrowing for a few sessions.
+Looking at the writing in OTM Call we feel upsides seem limited • The dollar-rupee July contract on the NSE was at Rs 74.71 in the last session.
+The open interest fell 1.8% for the July series.

 Intra-day strategy